arthurandreev/JavaHealeniumPOC/README.md

 Screenshots of all the healed elements can be found in this folder ..\SeleniumWithSelfHealingCodeGen\infra\screenshots

 # Summary
 This is just a small glimpse into the full capability of healenium.
 I highly recommend exploring it further and integrating it into your own selenium automation projects.
-It solves a major problem for automation engineers when it comes to fixing false negative failing tests and has the potential to dramatically reduce automation maintenence work that let's be honest none of us want to do.
+It solves a major problem for automation engineers when it comes to fixing false negative failing tests and has the potential to dramatically reduce automation maintenance work that let's be honest none of us want to do.
 Let's focus on adding value where it matters...creating tests for new features instead of fixing regression tests that fail for silly reasons like a small change in web locators.